export JAVA_HOME=/Library/Java/Home

 2.5 Using Interactive Mode

-The Grails Command-line Interface (CLI) offers an interactive mode, which you can access by entering "grails" in your Terminal application or Linux Command Line.
+The Grails Shell Command-line Interface (CLI) offers an interactive mode, which you can access by entering "grails" in your Terminal application or Linux Command Line.

 Once you’re in the command-line interface, you can enhance your efficiency by utilizing the TAB key for auto-completion.
 For instance: